alanjameschapman/2408-hackathon-team5/README.md

 ## Deployment, Development & Version Control

-Each software developer on the team used their own development environment individual branch divergent from main from the start and have communicated via Slack to collaborate, pitch ideas, fix bugs and talk about relevant Pull Requests.
+Each software developer on the team used their own development environment and individual branch (using their initials for ID) divergent from main from the start and have communicated via Slack to collaborate, pitch ideas, fix bugs and talk about relevant Pull Requests.
 Regular commits and pushes to Github have been employed to be able to track and trace the development process of the web application.

 ### Local Deployment